 If you can’t work due to an injury or illness, disability insurance can replace a portion of your lost income and help make ends meet.
 Unfortunately, obtaining disability insurance benefits isn’t as easy as simply filing a claim and waiting for the payments to arrive in your mailbox or bank account.
 Factors such as multiple types of disability insurance, varying policy terms and conditions, federal regulations, and a wide range of potential pitfalls can make the claims process complicated, intimidating, and frustrating.
 To make matters worse, denials of valid insurance claims are not uncommon.

 You don’t have to be confused by the disability insurance claims process or go through it alone.
-My firm, Marcus Vaden Law, has helped numerous clients appeal unjust claim denials and go on to collect the benefits they deserve.
+We have helped numerous clients appeal unjust claim denials and go on to collect the benefits they deserve.
 We may be able to assist you, as well.

 The Tools You Need to Fight Back After an Unjust Disability Claim Denial